fertrig/ai-finops-dashboard/approach.md

 - Implement something like trpc.io to enable type safe communication between frontend and backend.
 - Tighten up CORS, it currently allows all origins.
 - Tests for the client-side buffering are important.
 I run out of time to implement them.
+- Review the tests generated for the react components.

 More on testing: